alysiawon/School-District-Analysis/README.md

 This pushes Thomas High School closer to the 3rd-5th place schools, that all range from 90.54% to 90.60%.

 **How does replacing the ninth-grade scores affect the following:**
-Math and reading scores by grade
+**1. Math and reading scores by grade**
+On the math and reading scores by grade DataFrames, the only difference is that Thomas High School ninth grader scores do not have a value.
+All other data from other schools and grades remain the same.

-Scores by school spending
+**2. Scores by school spending**
+There is no change in the scores by school spending.

-Scores by school size
+**3. Scores by school size**
+There is no change in the scores by the school size.

-Scores by school type
+**4. Scores by school type**
+There is no change in the scores by school type.

 ## Summary

+After completing the analysis, these are the four major changes in the updated school district analysis after the reading and math scores for the ninth grade at Thomas High School have been replaced:

+1.